vikramakrishnan/druid/README.md

 Druid excels as a data warehousing solution for fast aggregate queries on petabyte sized data sets.
 Druid supports a variety of flexible filters, exact calculations, approximate algorithms, and other useful calculations.
-Druid can load both streaming and batch data and integrates with Storm and Hadoop.
+Druid can load both streaming (Kafka) and batch data and integrates with Storm and Hadoop.

 ### More Information
 Much more information about Druid can be found on our [website](http://www.druid.io).